-by the AMC to pay commission to the distributors and to take care of other marketing and selling expenses.
+Load is an amount which is paid by the investor to redeem the Units from the Scheme.
+This amount is used by the AMC to pay commission to the distributors and to take care of other marketing and selling expenses.
 Load amounts are variable and are subject to change from time to time.
 For the current applicable structure, investors may refer to the website of the AMC (www.axismf.com) or may call at contact number 8108622211 (Chargeable) from 9.00 am to 6.00 pm (Monday to Saturday) or can contact his distributor.

-Para 10.4 of SEBI Master Circular For Mutual Funds as amended from time to time has decided that there shall be no entry Load for all Mutual Fund Schemes
+Para 10.4 of SEBI Master Circular for Mutual Funds as amended from time to time has decided that there shall be no Entry Load for all Mutual Fund schemes.

-Load Load chargeable (as %age of NAV)

-Exit Load For details refer Point no. XI of Part - I of Section I of the Scheme Information
+Type of Load Load chargeable (as %age of NAV) Exit Load For details refer Point no. XI of Part - I of Section I of the Scheme Information Document.

-Document.

-Units issued on reinvestment of IDCW shall not be subject to Load.
+Units issued on reinvestment of IDCWs shall not be subject to Load.
+No load shall be levied on switches between options and sub-options of the Scheme.

-The above mentioned load structure shall be equally applicable to the special products such as SIP, switches, STP, SWP, etc. offered by the AMC.
-Further, for switches between the Growth and IDCW Option, no load will be charged by the scheme.
-For switches within the Scheme from Regular to Direct Plan or vice versa, no exit load shall be charged
+The above mentioned load structure shall be equally applicable to the special products such as switches, STP, SWP, etc. offered by the AMC.
+Further, for switches between the Growth and IDCW Option, no load will be charged by the Scheme.
+For switches within the Scheme from Regular to Direct Plan or vice versa, no exit load shall be charged.

-Exit load charged to the investors will be credited back to the scheme net of GST.
+Exit load, if any, charged to the investors will be credited back to the Scheme net of GST.
 The Investor is requested to check the prevailing Load structure of the Scheme before investing.

-Para 10.4 of SEBI Master Circular on Mutual Funds as amended from time to time has decided that there shall be no entry Load for all Mutual Fund Schemes.
+Para 10.4 of Master Circular for Mutual Funds has decided that there shall be no Entry Load for all Mutual Fund schemes.

-For any change in Load structure AMC will issue an addendum and display it on the website/ Investor Service Centres.
+For any change in Load structure, AMC will issue an addendum and display it on the website/ Investor Service Centres.